laurencelundblade/QCBOR/README.md

 From Nov 3, 2018, the interface and code are fairly stable.
 Large changes are not planned or expected, particularly in the interface.
 The test coverage is pretty good.

+On Feb 18 2019, there was an interface change to QCBORDecode_SetUpAllocator for external string allocator set up.
+The change was part of a memory access alignment fix and code simplification.

 ## Building